FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ## Determine the winner

-All players put their remaining stones (if any) in their own stone stash.
+All players put their remaining stones in their own stone stash.

 Winner of the game is the player with most stones.
 In case of a tie, all tied players are ranked 1 place.